Sharing is caring!

 See the recipe card for the exact quantities.

-🍳 step-by-step process for making fresh blueberry lemonade
+🍳 how to make fresh blueberry lemonade

 Step 1: Prepare a batch of blueberry simple syrup and allow it to cool.
 For this recipe you’ll need a little less than a cup of the simple syrup, so you’ll have some blueberry syrup leftover.